6 March 2020

 Beatrix studied and conducted experiments on fungi reproduction and development.

-She also used a microscope to draw hundreds of highly detailed illustrations of fungi, a couple of which we house in our Library, Art and Archives collection.
+She also used a microscope to draw hundreds of highly detailed illustrations of fungi.

 The very first illustration in Britain of the fungus Tremella simplex was created by Beatrix Potter.